dgraph-io/dgraph/wiki/content/deploy/log-format.md

   }
 }
 ```
-also, Alpha node will print the following INFO message to confirm that the mutation has been applied:
+Also, the Alpha node will print the following INFO message to confirm that the mutation has been applied:
 ```
 I1207 14:53:28.240516   20143 config.go:39] Got config update through GraphQL admin API
 ```

-Similarly, you can turn off query logging, by setting `logRequest` to false in the above mutation.
+Similarly, you can turn off query logging by setting `logRequest` to `false` in the above mutation.